fjperezgrau/viodom/README.md

 * Fernando Caballero (fcaballero@us.es), University of Seville, Spain
 * Francisco J Perez Grau (fjperezgrau@gmail.com), CATEC (Center for Advanced Aerospace Technologies), Spain

-# viodom_node
+# Nodes
-This node takes in a stereo pair of images and IMU data, and outputs pose estimates.
+Currently this package only includes one node which takes in a stereo pair of images and IMU data, and outputs pose estimates.
 Images are rectified using calibration information.
-On startup, an IMU filter needs to be initialized.
+On startup, an IMU filter needs to be initialized so the robot needs to be quiet for a few seconds.
 Some parameters can be changed without having to restart the node, as indicated in the dynamic reconfiguration file in subfolder 'cfg'.

 **Subscribed Topics**
 * left_cam/image_raw (sensor_msgs/Image): Left camera raw image.